 Padded with ordinary bubble wrap, a three-ring binder was thick with plastic sleeves holding the 152 Polaroid images and black-and-white prints, photographs taken from 1976 to 1986.
 Warhol died in 1987.

-There were a few celebrities: Dolly Parton, carefully made up and coiffed but otherwise expressionless; Pia Zadora, ditto except for bright red lipstick; Gianni Versace, glowering at the camera; Ronald Reagan Jr. in a series of informal black-and-white group photos that looked
+There were a few celebrities: Dolly Parton, carefully made up and coiffed but otherwise expressionless; Pia Zadora, ditto except for bright red lipstick; Gianni Versace, glowering at the camera; Ronald Reagan Jr. in a series of informal black-and-white group photos that looked like snapshots; socialite Denise Hale, wearing an exotic sari-like gown and holding a drink; Steve Rubell, one of the powers behind New York's Studio 54 dance club.

 As Armistead slipped one minor celebrity's photo out of its sleeve with a white-gloved hand, she covered up another that might be informally titled "Naked Guy's Butt."
 There were party images, New York street scenes, a collection of pointy-toed, stiletto-heeled shoes, a group of dogs nose-to-nose, and an actor or model posing in black briefs.
 A lot of photographs were listed on the Warhol Foundation's inventory as "unknown woman."